Why a writing workshop just for mothers?

 How will participants be selected?

 You can apply here.
-I read applications with an eye towards forming a group who will learn from and support one another.
+It's a very low-key application; I read with an eye towards forming groups who will learn from and support one another, and not to evaluate whether writing is "good enough."
+BIPOC and LGBTQIA+ participants are warmly and particularly encouraged to apply.

 What work will be expected between meetings?

 You’ll be expected to make progress on your weekly writing goals—goals that you set, that make sense for you, your life, and your work.
-That might mean writing 100 words a day, or 500.
+That might mean writing 50 words a day, or 500.
 It might mean taking down three story ideas.
 It might mean blocking out time to write for 20 minutes three days a week.
 It might mean revising one page of your novel, or five, or a chapter.
 Everyone's goals will be different.
-There will also be short weekly readings.
+There will also be short occasional readings and invitations to join online literary events.

 Unlike many workshops, the cycle of preparing submissions and reading and commenting on the work of others will not be a component of this workshop.
-There will be opportunities to share work, but no pressure to create full pieces on deadlines or to provide written feedback to others.
+There will be opportunities to share work in-session, but no pressure to create full pieces on deadlines or to provide written feedback to others.

 What kind of writing is welcome?
 Will the focus be only on writing about parenting?